MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/what-is-new-1711.md

 The Web console has been redesigned and is now a fully HTML-based console and no longer has a dependency on Silverlight.
 The monitoring tree and dashboards support the HTLM5 markup language.

 ## Enhanced SDK Client performance
-We have made performance improvements in the Operations console that typically prevent the console from responding while a new management pack is being imported or deleted, or a configuration change to a MP is saved.
+We have introduced performance improvements in the Operations console that typically prevent the console from responding while a new management pack is being imported or deleted, or a configuration change to an MP is saved.

 ## Updates and recommendations for third-party Management Packs